Sab0tag3d/Jesus-s-domains-enumeration/README.md

 Python tool for this: [GitHub - vortexau/dnsvalidator: Maintains a list of IPv4 DNS servers by verifying them against baseline servers, and ensuring accurate responses.](https://github.com/vortexau/dnsvalidator)

 ## Next steps.
 Active recon

-### Collect IP addresses
-There are a lot of ways to collect IP address.
-* One of the helpful ways is to use [Hurricane Electric BGP Toolkit](https://bgp.he.net/) by this way:
-1. Enter the main domain of the company.
-2. Go to the "IP Info" tab and copy the organization name.
-3. Find all AS of organization (also you can play with companies name).
-4. Grab all "prefixes v4".
-* After that, try to look for domains by IP lists: http://ipv4info.com/ and https://reverse.report/

 ### Gathering additional domains from web resources
 - Scan current domains and IPs for web resourses